Great grey owl

 Strix nebulosa lapponica

-We currently have two great grey owls in our collection: a male named Edwin, who arrived in September 2011, and his daughter, Zooni.
+There are two great grey owls in our collection - Edwin, who arrived in September 2011, and his daughter, Zooni.

-Despite their imposing size, much of their bulk is made up of thick feathers rather than body mass.
-These dense layers of plumage help insulate them against the freezing temperatures of the boreal forests and tundra they call home.
+Despite their large size, much of the owl's bulk is thick feathers, not body mass.
+This dense layer of plumage insulates them against the freezing temperatures of the boreal forests and tundra they call home.

 Population